holmogigi/UNIVERSITY_WORK--UBB_FMI--/README.md

 # UNIVERSITY_WORK--UBB_FMI--
-All projects that I did while getting my Bachelor Degree in Computer Science
+All the projects that I did while getting my Bachelor Degree in Computer Science